apereo/cas/docs/cas-server-documentation/protocol/CAS-Protocol-V2-Specification.md

 This is the official specification of the CAS 1.0 and 2.0 protocols.
 It is subject to change.

 ## 1.1.
 Conventions & Definitions
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119[1].
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119[1].

 * "Client" refers to the end user and/or the web browser.